 The Year 9 program invites students to the following:

-- Physically challenge themselves over a 4 day, 3 night fully self-sufficient expedition.
-Covering up to 50km trekking, including a full day of abseiling and rock-climbing the Wellington Quarry.
+- Physically challenge themselves over a 3 day, 2 night fully self-sufficient expedition.
+Covering up to 30km trekking & paddling through the Wellington National Park.
+This also includes a full day of abseiling and rock-climbing the Wellington Dam Quarry.

 - Develop a respect for the human-nature relationship we all share with our connection with the land.
 Focusing on conservation and Indigenous cultures and practices of the world.